albingeorg/Reliance-Stock-Market-Prediction/README.md

 # Deployment:

 - The project is deployed using Streamlit, allowing users to interact with the model and make stock price predictions based on historical data.
-- The deployment version of the project is accessible through a provided link :[Project](https://rajveersinghcse-reliance-stock-market-prediction.streamlit.app/)

 # Running the Project: